SAManage/Samples/Add Other Assets/README.md

 #Import Users w/ Custom Fields
 ##Overview

-This simple script creates Samanage users based on a CSV source.
+This simple script creates Samanage assets based on a CSV source with custom fields.

 ##How to use
 To use this script edit the the import_other_assets.rb file to match your Samanage user credentials: